Uttar Pradesh: The Heartland of India

 Delhi Sultanate and Mughal Empire

-- Agra became the main centre of the Mughal Empire.
+- Agra became the main Centre of the Mughal Empire.

 - The region developed immensely under Akbar, Jahangir, Shah Jahan, and Aurangzeb.